Boeing E-6 Mercury: Design and development

 The E-6B is an upgrade of the E-6A.
-It includes a battlestaff area and updated mission equipment.
-The flight deck systems were later replaced with an off-the-shelf 737 Next Generation cockpit.
-This greatly increases the situational awareness of the pilot and saves significant cost over the previous custom avionics package.
+It includes a battle staff area and updated mission equipment.
+The flight deck systems were later replaced with a better, cheaper off-the-shelf 737 Next Generation cockpit.
 The first E-6B was accepted in December 1997.
-All 16 E-6A aircraft were modified to the E-6B standard, with the final delivery taking place on 1 December 2006.
+All 16 E-6A aircraft were modified to the E-6B standard, with the final delivery taking place in December 2006.

-The E-6 cannot use the probe-and-drogue in-flight refueling method that most other US Navy aircraft use, instead featuring a flying boom receptacle on the upper-forward fuselage, making it, like the USN's Boeing P-8 Poseidon aircraft, reliant on specific U.S. Air Force aircraft (KC-135 Stratotanker, KC-10 Extender, and KC-46 Pegasus) for in-flight refueling.
+Unlike most Navy aircraft that use the probe-and-drogue in-flight refueling method, the E-6 has a flying boom receptacle on the upper-forward fuselage so it can be refueled by the U.S. Air Force’s larger tanker fleet of KC-135 Stratotankers and KC-46 Pegasuses.

 Operational history

-Codenamed Looking Glass, it is United States Strategic Command's (USSTRATCOM) Airborne Command Post (ABNCP), designed to take over in case the Global Operations Center (GOC), located at Offutt Air Force Base, Nebraska, is destroyed or incapable of communicating with strategic forces.
-The term "Looking Glass" is used because the ABNCP "mirrors" the abilities of the US Strategic Command GOC to control nuclear forces.
+Codenamed Looking Glass, the E-6 is United States Strategic Command's (USSTRATCOM) Airborne Command Post (ABNCP).
+It is designed to take over in case the Global Operations Center at Offutt Air Force Base, Nebraska, is destroyed or incapable of communicating with nuclear forces.
+The term "Looking Glass” reflects the way the ABNCP "mirrors" the GOC’s abilities.